garden-io/garden/docs/reference/module-types/kubernetes.md

 # Garden template strings, which will be resolved before applying the manifests.
 files: []

+# Resolve the specified kustomization and include the resulting resources.
+Note that if you specify `files` or
+# `manifests` as well, these are also included.
+kustomize:
+  # The directory path where the desired kustomization.yaml is, or a git repository URL.
+This could be the path to an
+  # overlay directory, for example.
+If it's a path, must be a relative POSIX-style path and must be within the module
+  # root.
+Defaults to the module root.
+If you set this to null, kustomize will not be run.
+  path: .

+  # A list of additional arguments to pass to the `kustomize build` command.
+Note that specifying '-o' or '--output'
+  # is not allowed.
+  extraArgs: []

 # List of Kubernetes resource manifests to deploy.
 Use this instead of the `files` field if you need to resolve
 # template strings in any of the manifests.
 manifests: